rosafilgueira/DARE_SEISMO/processing_elements/MISFIT_RA/README.md

 ```

 # Clone WP6_EPOS repo

 ```
 git clone https://gitlab.com/project-dare/WP6_EPOS.git
 cd  WP6_EPOS/processing_elements/MISFIT_RA
 ```

-# Run dispel4py workflows - you can use the following scripts to simplify the process
+# Run dispel4py workflows

+The following scripts to simplify the process of running *create_misfit_prep.py* and  *dispel4py_RA.pgm_story.py* workflows
-## Note --> you will need to change the paths inside misfit_input.jsn (and have already the misfit input data, which is not in this repo)
+Paths inside misfit_input.jsn need to be changed.
+And also it is needed to have a copy  of the misfit input data, which is not in this repo.

 ```
 ./run_preprocess_misfit.sh
 ./run_RA.sh
 ```

 # Test the misfit preprocess workflow using a Notebook (misfit_notebook)

-## create a python kernel to work with your conda enviroment -- later you will need to select this kernel to run the Jupyter Notebook
+Create a python kernel to work with the conda enviroment and select it later in the Jupyter Notebook browser to run the notebook.

 ```
 conda install ipykernel
 python -m ipykernel install --user --name mypthon3 --display-name mpython3